zhualice/Week1Practice/README.md

 ######4:  Branching
 8. Create a new branch with the name of your GitHub username.
-9. Switch to your new branch and add some ASCII Art [http://www.glassgiant.com/ascii/](generate it here) beside your name
+9. Switch to your new branch and add some ASCII Art [generate it here](http://www.glassgiant.com/ascii/) beside your name
 10. Switch back to your master branch and merge your new branch into your master branch
 11. Delete your branch that you created in part 8